Mini-Forest Project in Rochester

 Leaf & Limb: Basics of Planting a Pocket Forest

 Trees have complex lives, and they communicate with each other through a fungal filament in the soil and chemicals in the air.
-Through constant cooperation, they help each other out.
-The books below are ones that Marilyn used for the mini-forest project.
+They help each other fight disease and share nutrients and water through constant cooperation and reciprocity.

 Books to Read: